vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 ./createdb.sh
 ```

-If you need to connect to psql via the command line, use this to connect to the client postgresql instance :
+If you need to connect to psql via the command line, use this (replacing the RDS DNS with your own):

 ```
 psql -X -h sd1erq6vwko24hx.ce2rsaaq7nas.us-east-1.rds.amazonaws.com -d fabricexplorer --username=master